 Every tour is private and booked on a first-come, first-served basis.
 You're in charge of where we go and how long we stay out!
 It is recommended you book your tour before your lodging to ensure tour availability will exist.
 You can check the calendar on the booking page or contact me for current availability.

 A base rate is charged for the first person in your group, while additional members of your group are charged based on whether they are a photographer or a non-photographer.
-Our private tour rates can be thousands of dollars cheaper than private tours in Fairbanks, while groups as small as two people may find our rates even cheaper than some NON-private tours!
+My private tour rates can be thousands of dollars cheaper than comparable private tours in Fairbanks, while groups as small as two people may find my rates even cheaper than some non-private tours!

 Maximum group size: 6.
 Please inquire for larger groups.
-Additional people can be added to your tour at the listed rates after booking up to the maximum of 6; no refunds are given for guests who decide not to go on the tour or who decide not to bring a camera.
+Additional people can be added to your tour at the listed rates after booking up to the maximum of 6.

 All tours are NON-REFUNDABLE.
 Tours may be canceled due to severe weather or unsafe travel conditions, but not for cloudy weather, snow, or cold temperatures.
 If a tour is canceled, guests are provided a full refund or the option to shift their tour without charge to another date during their stay if availability exists.
 See the Aurora Borealis Photography Tours FAQ for full details.
 Trip insurance is recommended for guests who are not able to complete their tour due to illness, travel delays, or other qualifying reasons.